ansys/pyensight/README.rst

 --------
 PyEnSight is a Python wrapper for EnSight_, the Ansys simulation postprocessor.
-It supports Pythonic access to EnSight so that you communicate directly with itEnSight from Python.
+It supports Pythonic access to EnSight so that you communicate directly with it from Python.
 With PyEnSight, you can perform these essential actions:

 * Start a new EnSight session or connect to an existing one.
 * Read simulation data from any supported solver output format into the session.